menu cross down-arrow up-arrow

 This adventure is a brilliant introduction to Moorea Island and definitely one to experience early on in your visit to the island.

-The tour runs at a relaxed pace, and includes the perfect mix of snorkelling, and authentic island meal and swimming with the local reef sharks and stingrays in the lagoon.
+The tour runs at a relaxed pace, and includes the perfect mix of snorkeling, an authentic island meal, and swimming with the local reef sharks and stingrays in the lagoon.

-The water is right up there with some of the clearest in the world, allowing for pristine snorkelling conditions.
+The water is right up there with some of the clearest in the world, allowing for pristine snorkeling conditions.

 There are so many different types of coral to discover, and sea life is unreal.
-There are so many brightly coloured fish, friendly stingrays and curious reef sharks.
+There are so many brightly colored fish, friendly stingrays, and curious reef sharks.

 Aside from underwater encounters, another highlight is the inclusion of a traditional Tahitian lunch located on a small island nearby.
 Lunch is a delicious sampling of freshly prepared ‘Poisson Cru’ – a local treat made from tuna and finished off with a delicious combination of coconut and lime juice.